openstack-archive/anvil/docs/source/topics/dev_notes/addingowndistro.rst

 ====

-This little ``HOWTO`` can be used by those who wish to add-on to anvil to be able to support there own distribution or unsupported operating system (so that it can be supported).
+This little ``HOWTO`` can be used by those who wish to add-on to anvil to be able to support their own distribution or unsupported operating system (so that it can be supported).